people

 Common Being Ignored Dream Scenarios

-Dreaming of Being in a Crowd but Feeling Invisible
+Being Ignored in a Crowd

 Psychological Interpretation